junegunn/vim-easy-align/EXAMPLES.md

 Formatting YAML (or JSON)
 -------------------------

-Try `<Enter>:` here, to align text around only the first occurrences of colons.
-In this case, you don't want to align around all the colons: `<Enter>*:`.
+You can use `:`-rule here to align text around only the first occurrences of colons.
+In this case, you don't want to align around all the colons: `*:`.

 ```yaml
 mysql: